8sun/yii2-integration-phpBB3.1/README.md

 =========================

 This extension is intended to integrate the phpBB 3.1.x with the Yii2.
-It allows automatic registration of users from the site to the forum, as well as authorization, change email, password.
+Extension is intended for synchronization of a login, registration and editing of profile data, such as an e-mail address and  password.
 An extension [yii2-users-module](https://github.com/vova07/yii2-users-module) was used as a users model, but you can connect and configure the behavior of your model.

 About